mamantoha/lifecell_api/README.md

 ### API Examples

-Below you can see some the methods for working with life:) data.
+Below you can see some the methods for working with lifecell data.

 #### Returns advanced information on the current subscriber